-Every room in college is provided with an Ethernet port.
-This allows you to connect your laptop or PC to the college network (Worcester Members) and use the internet.
-There is also WI-FI coverage across the majority of the college.
-To connect to the WI-FI:
+There is also an ethernet port in every room in college which allows you to connect your laptop or computer to the college network (Worcester Members) and use the internet.

-If there are any problems with the printers (running out of ink, jamming, etc.), put in a ticket on the Worcester help-desk (https://helpdesk.worc.ox.ac.uk/).
-Only attempt to fix problems if you are sure you know what you are doing—the computing assistants would far rather deal with a simple paper jam than a broken printer.
+If a printer has run out of paper and there is none nearby, let the computing rep know.
+If there are any problems with the printers, put in a ticket on the Worcester help-desk.
+Only attempt to fix problems if you are sure you know what you are doing; the computing assistants would far rather deal with a simple paper jam than a broken printer.

 You can find more comprehensive information as well as instructions on scanning and photocopying here.